 - Acting as a central resource for writing education on campus.

-To be a leader, on and off campus, in integrating the teaching, learning, and research of rhetorically-aware writers and socially-just writing.
+To be a leader, on and off campus, in integrating the teaching, learning, and research of rhetorically-aware and socially-just writing.

 Our values shape a writing program that is

 Actively using scholarly findings from decades of research in writing and rhetorical studies to inform curriculum, pedagogy, teacher education, and program assessment.